evancz/guide.elm-lang.org/interop/json.md

 ## Handling Uncertainty

+## Additional Information

+By now you have seen a pretty big chunk of the actual `Json.Decode` API, so I want to give some additional context about how this fits into the broader world of Elm and web apps.

+### Validating Server Data

-> **Note:** The conversion from JSON to Elm doubles as a validation phase.
-In fact, it has revealed bugs in NoRedInk's *backend* code!
+The conversion from JSON to Elm doubles as a validation phase.
+You are not just converting from JSON, you are also making sure that JSON conforms to a particular structure.

+In fact, decoders have revealed weird data coming from NoRedInk's *backend* code!
 If your server is producing unexpected values for JavaScript, the client just gradually crashes as you run into missing fields.
 In contrast, Elm recognizes JSON values with unexpected structure, so NoRedInk gives a nice explanation to the user and logs the unexpected value.
 This has actually led to some patches in Ruby code!

+### A General Pattern

-> **Fun Fact:** JSON decoders are actually an instance of a more general pattern in Elm.
-You see it whenever
+JSON decoders are actually an instance of a more general pattern in Elm.
+You see it whenever you want to wrap up complicated logic into small building blocks that snap together easily.
+Other examples include:

->
->   - `Random` &mdash; The `Random` library has the concept of a `Generator`.
+  - `Random` &mdash; The `Random` library has the concept of a `Generator`.
 So a `Generator Int` creates random integers.
 You start with primitive building blocks that generate random `Int` or `Bool`.
 From there, you use functions like `map` and `andMap` to build up generators for fancier types.

->   - `Easing` &mdash; The `Easing library has the concept of an `Interpolation`.
+  - `Easing` &mdash; The Easing library has the concept of an `Interpolation`.
 An `Interpolation Float` describes how to slide between two floating point numbers.
 You start with interpolations for primitives like `Float` or `Color`.
 The cool thing is that these interpolations compose, so you can build them up for much fancier types.

->
-> As of this writing, there is some early work on Protocol Buffers (binary data format) that uses the same pattern.
+As of this writing, there is some early work on Protocol Buffers (binary data format) that uses the same pattern.
 In the end you get a nice composable API for converting between Elm values and binary!